Jacob's Ladder (Huey Lewis and the News song)

-"Jacob's Ladder" is a song written by Bruce Hornsby and his brother John Hornsby and recorded by American rock band Huey Lewis and the News.
+"Jacob's Ladder" is a song written by Bruce Hornsby and his brother John Hornsby first recorded by American rock band Huey Lewis and the News.
 The song spent one week at No. 1 on the US Billboard Hot 100 chart in 1987, becoming the band's third and final number-one hit.

 Writing and recording

 Set in Birmingham, Alabama, the song marries the Biblical image of Jacob's Ladder to someone who rejects proselytizing evangelists (first, an obese street preacher, followed by a televangelist claiming to need money or be forced off the airwaves) and is instead struggling to get through life one day at a time: